 A Case Study: Trevor Scott

-Trevor Scott is an actor who landed his first speaking gig on the screen by advising with Musa Media.
-They set him up on the show Enlisted, where he worked with actors on the minute details of being enlisted.
+Actor Trevor Scott landed his first speaking gig on the screen by advising with Musa Media.
+They set him up on the show "Enlisted," where he worked with actors on the minute details of being enlisted.

 Q: What opportunities are there to work as a military adviser in entertainment?

-A: The opportunities are sporadic and highly competitive.
-Most of the time, with big-budget productions, the studios and networks tend to go with the handful of well-known military advisors who have been in the industry for a long time.
+A: "The opportunities are sporadic and highly competitive.
+Most of the time, with big-budget productions, the studios and networks tend to go with the handful of well-known military advisers who have been in the industry for a long time.
 Guys like Dale Dye tend to be their go-to.
 However, if you're trying to break into the industry, you'll probably start on smaller projects with much lower budgets, such as student films and short films."

-A: This is very much a business of connections and networking, especially with a job as specific as a military advisor or technical advisor, as it's often called.
-You pretty much have to be in LA and start building your network though groups like Veterans in Film and Television (VFT) and United States Veterans' Artists Alliance (USVAA).
+A: "This is very much a business of connections and networking, especially with a job as specific as a military adviser or technical adviser, as it's often called.
+You pretty much have to be in L.A. and start building your network through groups like Veterans in Film and Television (VFT) and United States Veterans' Artists Alliance (USVAA).
 Or use your GI Bill to attend film school or theater school.

 "As an adviser, you have to keep track of so many things, and often certain things are out of your control.
 If you're constantly interrupting the shoot to fix every minute little detail, they're not going to be very happy with you.
-So you have to get as much right as you can ahead of time, and then only interrupt the director (with tact) when necessary.
-If you stop the star of the show during a big monologue because his collar was a little bit wrinkled, no one is going to be happy with you and you may not be the advisor on that set for much longer.
+So you have to get as much right as you can ahead of time and then only interrupt the director (with tact) when necessary.
+If you stop the star of the show during a big monologue because his collar was a little bit wrinkled, no one is going to be happy with you, and you may not be the adviser on that set for much longer.

 "You just have to make sure that all of the big things are right and that the military is being represented in a fair way, then get as many of the small details right as possible, and finally, accept that there will be a few things that slip through the cracks that all of your military friends will definitely notice and never let you live down.
-Regardless, it will be fun, and hopefully you'll make some money.
+Regardless, it will be fun, and hopefully you'll make some money."